yuwei-wu/planner_benchmark/README.md

 ---

-### Level 2: Evaluate the global trajectory optimization given the global map
+### Level 2: Evaluate the global trajectory optimization given the global map (not enabled now)

 #### Bench Outputs (subscribed by your stack):